“Some people are in such utter darkness that they will burn you just to see a light. Try not to take it personally.”

 Negative people can be harmful to your health

-It would be great if when I am in a good mood I could be around my husband and rather than me winding up feeling down, I lifted his mood up.
+It would be great if. when I am in a good mood, I could be around my husband and rather than end up feeling down, I instead lifted his mood up.
 Sadly, it does not work that way.

 If that isn’t bad enough, your brain then stores the memory of that interaction which makes it get into its protective “fight or flight” mode before your next interaction even begins.

 For years, when I had to begin a conversation with my husband about anything, I did so with a sense of dread.
 I tried to think of the best way to talk to him and I’d practice responses to what I thought he would say.
 It never helped.
 I still became defensive and angry, the conversation still went bad, and I still walked away thinking, “What the hell happened?”

 Feeling tired lately?
 Look at the people around you.
 I was tired all the time.
 Negative people are energy hogs.
 They suck out all your energy.
 They are not capable of producing their own positive energy and so they absorb yours like a sponge.
 Then, they complain because you are always tired.
 Feeling tired and run-down is bad for your immune system.
 It leaves you susceptible to all kinds of sicknesses.
 Of course, guess what happens if you get sick?
 Exactly.
 They complain because you are always sick.

 So now what?
 Learning to live with a buzz-kill.

 The number one approach to effectively deal with the negative input coming from the other person is to prevent it.
 That means you reduce or eliminate the amount of time you spend around them.
 Clearly, if your intent is to keep your relationship together, that is not helpful.

 Pointing out the negativity and the effect it has on you is ineffective.
 Mostly, because they do not believe their attitude or feelings can affect you.
 They honestly think you are saying it does because you want to feel that way.
 It is useless to try to explain their negative attitude makes everyone else’s life miserable.